CHIMNEY SWEEP AND HEARTH PROFESSIONAL OF CT MA AND RI

 Dryer vents should be cleaned at least every year.
-Frequency depends on the length of your vent, how many turns and how often the dryer is used.
+Frequency depends on the length of your vent, how many turns, and how often the dryer is used.
 Dryers that have short vents and little usage may be able to go longer than normal before being cleaned.
-On the other hand if you have a large family and/or are constantly running the washer and dryer then you might need to have a dryer vent cleaned more often.
+On the other hand, if you have a large family and/or are constantly running the washer and dryer then you might need to have a dryer vent cleaned more often.

-Cleaning the dryer vent can help prevent the possibility of a fire in your home or, in the case of a gas dryer, the build up of dangerous carbon monoxide gas, plus can save you money on electricity and/or gas cost.
+Cleaning the dryer vent can help prevent the possibility of a fire in your home or, in the case of a gas dryer, the build-up of dangerous carbon monoxide gas, plus can save you money on electricity and/or gas cost.
 A clean vent pipe allows the dryer to move the proper amount of air through the system taking the humidity out of the clothes, caused by the heating of gas burners or electric elements in your dryer thus allowing your clothes to dry quicker with less energy consumed.
 Take time to notice if your dryer is running longer with the same amount of clothes, it may be time to have the vent cleaned.
 And, with all the talk about power shortages we all must do our part and make sure all our appliances are operating at peak efficiency.

 Speaking of energy savings, one of the best ways is a programmable thermostat that will automatically raise and lower the temp in your home when you are at work.
 They work by allowing the temp to rise during a summer day to around 81 and before you get home have the temp back to 78.
-Some other ways of saving energy is to set your A/C cooling temp at 77 or 78 degrees instead of 74 or lower, and during heating season try 68 instead of 70.
+Some other ways of saving energy are to set your A/C cooling temp at 77 or 78 degrees instead of 74 or lower, and during heating season try 68 instead of 70.
 You won't notice the difference till the electric or gas bill comes.
-(If you need help figuring out how to spend all the money you saved give me a call... :) Try hanging clothes out on nice days to get the FREE drying provide by Mr. Sun.
-I figure some things in life are free, you just have to take advantage of them....
+(If you need help figuring out how to spend all the money you saved give me a call... :) Try hanging clothes out on nice days to get the FREE drying to provide by Mr. Sun.
+I figure some things in life are free, you just have to take advantage of them...

-......Climbing down off my soap box now......
+......Climbing down off my soapbox now......

 We often see the white vinyl vent coming out the back of 60% of dryers we service.
 This type of vent pipe is extremely flammable and causes dangerous fumes when burning.
 If the lint catches on fire while the dryer is running it can blow flames into the vent pipe catching the vinyl connector between the dryer and wall on fire.
 It can also blow flaming balls of lint around in the area where the dryer sits and into the Sheetrock behind the dryer and causing the fire to spread faster.
 Hopefully, you catch it soon enough and the Fire Dept gets there in time to keep the damage to a minimum.
-The washer/dryer area is one place we recommend putting a smoke detector to give a early warning about smoke or fire in this area and have a good ABC type fire extinguisher in that area handy in case you need one quick.
+The washer/dryer area is one place we recommend putting a smoke detector to give an early warning about smoke or fire in this area and have a good ABC type fire extinguisher in that area handy in case you need one quick.
 This can be the difference between knocking down a small fire and having the house burn down.

-We can replace the old vinyl dryer vent material with the new flame resistant silver in color UL listed flex or rigid venting.
+We can replace the old vinyl dryer vent material with the new flame-resistant silver in color UL listed flex or rigid venting.